Tips to Save Money on Vacation

 - Consider flights with connections.
 Nonstop flights often have a pricey surcharge.

 - Many airlines are adding "fuel surcharges" to offset the rising cost of fuel.
-Some of these can be costly, especially overseas, where it can be as high as $400.3,4
+Some of these can be costly, especially overseas.

 - Good news if you're Hawaii bound. www.airtech.com is a consolidator that specializes in low-price, fully reserved tickets -- even at the last minute.